YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 2.1.3.0
+ * Vectorization of sheet background (background-sheet.svg)
+ * Added 'Ability' and 'Limitation' objects for Enlightened
+ * Added 'Abilities' and 'Limitations' spaces in the player sheet with drag'n'drop support
+ * Corrected the 'Moves' compendium, in particular the 'Influence Other' action, which was incomplete.
+ * Store, Deposit and Tipeee links added to 'Settings' tab

 ## Version 2.1.2.1
  * Updated available values for features